favorspin/onx/README.md

 Future tables in this schema may contain other levels of aggregations as more data becomes available, as well as history tables to keep track of slowly changing dimensions.

-##Analysis
+## Analysis

-###Assumptions
+### Assumptions
 Some assumptions were made to analyze the data provided.
 They were made to the best of my knowledge of the data, and are as follows:

 1. Parcels without a geometry are invalid.
 They have been removed from the raw data.
 2. Parcels without a `parcel_id` are invalid.
 They have been removed from the raw data.
 3. Parcels with two or more geometry entires have their areas summed together when calculating land area.
-4. Real property is defined as property with an account number starting with `R` - properties with other account numbers contain records for buildings that exist on parcels are and not counted when summing land area or counts of parcels by type.
+4. Real property is defined as property with an account number starting with `R` - properties with other account numbers contain records for buildings that exist on parcels and are not counted when summing land area or counts of parcels by type.
 5. When two or more owners each have a 100% ownership stake in a parcel, all are given full credit for the land area in the analysis as well as the `onx_analytics.owner_summary` table.
 6. Residential parcels are defined as Real Account parcels having an `account_type` in the following list:
 	- `APARTMENT`